South London Quakers

-With deep regret we have decided to suspend all normal meetings for worship and
+With deep regret we have suspended all normal meetings for worship and

 other in-person gatherings until further notice.

-Croydon and Sutton are both organising Meetings for Worship to be held via Zoom.
+Croydon and Sutton are both holding Meetings for Worship via Zoom.

-We hope to make them as much like normal Sunday meeting as possible - arrive any time from 10:00,
+We try to make them as much like normal Sunday meeting as possible - arrive any time from 10:00,

 worship 10:30 to 11:30, then notices and chat afterwards - but you will have to supply your own